Is Phuket Good for Property Investment? Honest 2026 Analysis

 Management quality: Rental yields depend heavily on management.
 A poorly managed property in a great location can underperform a well-managed one in a secondary area.

-Investment Scenarios: What Returns Look Like
+What Should You Know About Investment Scenarios: What Returns Look Like?

 Scenario A: Entry-Level Condo (Rawai/Chalong)